Request to change your alimony

 What you need for Request to change your alimony

-Either the person paying or the person receiving alimony or both of you can ask for a change in alimony, or you can both ask together.
+The person paying alimony or the person receiving alimony can ask for a change in alimony, or you can both ask together.

 If you and your spouse both agree that you’d like to change your alimony, you should file a Joint Petition.
 You'll need to file: